yichiliao/openbo/README.md

 ## 6. End-to-end TAF workflow: family split → scratch GPs → TAF

-**Purpose:** Walk through the **manual** end-to-end pipeline for transfer BO: create a split, train source tasks through the scratch server (saving `gp_states/` and `trajectories/`), point the TAF server at that run directory, optimize test tasks, and optionally plot regret—substituting your own client where the examples use Branin or family helpers.
+Tutorial and example of using TAF for your own applications.
+Walk through the **manual** end-to-end pipeline for transfer BO: create a split, train source tasks through the scratch server (saving `gp_states/` and `trajectories/`), point the TAF server at that run directory, optimize test tasks, and optionally plot regret—substituting your own client where the examples use Branin or family helpers.

 ### Step 1.
 Create a train/test split